by Olivier Poirier-Leroy. You can join his weekly motivational newsletter for competitive swimmers by clicking here.

 “This elongates the hamstring and gets the leg ready to fire,” says Jason Calanog, one of Dressel’s coaches at Bolles, and now an assistant coach at Texas A&M. (At that time, the Bolles program also included 100m butterfly Olympic champion Joseph Schooling, 100-200m backstroke Olympic champion Ryan Murphy, and Santo Condorelli, who placed 4th in the 100m freestyle in Rio.
 That’s a nasty squad.)

 Calanog has found that his swimmers are able to get a faster reaction time out of this kind of hip placement.
 The advantage of a high hip position means that the hamstring is taut and ready to go.
 If you have your hip low, the muscle ends up having to react and than fire.

 Swimmers aren’t traditionally known for being amazing athletes.

 We spend so much time in the water that it is hard to achieve blinding levels of athleticism.
 It’s a running joke that swimmers are uncoordinated on land, and it’s probably no surprise that most of the injuries that swimmers incur are as a result of dryland and strength training.

 But the start is inherently a dryland activity.
 It’s not something you can train in the water; the explosiveness necessary for a fast and powerful start is developed in the weight room.

 And make no mistake, Dressel is an athlete there, too.

-Here is a video of him cleaning over 260 pounds (from blocks, sure, but still impressive):
+Here is a video of him cleaning over 260 pounds from blocks:

 Think that kind of explosive power helps him fly off the blocks like a missile?
 Absolutely.